 Could you have easily jumped to the examples of communication devices based on the first question you answered (what brand is it?).

 My guess is that calling it a communication device made it easier.
 The jump from your mobile phone brand to examples of communication devices is not that obvious.

 What you did is – you traveled through the construal levels.
-Construal levels theory is a framework that describes the ‘level’ at which you construe/understand a concept.
+Construal levels theory is a framework that describes the ‘level’ at which you construe (or understand) a concept.
+The level ranges from low to high or concrete to abstract or zoomed-in to zoomed-out.
 In a broader sense, it speaks of the psychological distance/magnification you have regarding a concept or perception.
 We’ll get to the distance bit at the end of the article.